Get started¶

 Before you begin¶

-You’ll need access to an agentic AI workspace and a local environment with Python 3.10+ and the Opaque Python SDK installed.
+You’ll need access to an agentic AI workspace and a local environment with Python 3.10+ and the OPAQUE Python SDK installed.
 If you haven’t set that up yet, start with the local setup guide.

 Step 1.
 Build your first workflow¶